Princeton Offense Coaching Guide: Staff & Adjustments

-Coaching the Princeton offense isn't just about running plays.
-It's about building a basketball culture — one that values intelligence over athleticism, movement over isolation, and system over superstars.
-This guide is for coaches who are serious about installing and running this offense at any level.
+Coaching the Princeton offense is not just about running plays.
+It is about building a staff process that values intelligence over athleticism, movement over isolation, and shared language over random corrections.
+This guide is for coaches who already understand the basic system and need to run it consistently in practice and games.

 Understanding the System Before You Teach It